 It may even be possible to make this at two price points.
 One for a stronger chain and sprocket design and the other for the timing belt.
 I don't see any reason to be concerned about the durability of the timing belt option but it could be made available if someone wanted to spend a little extra.
 The only thing that would change are the sprockets and belt vs chain.
 The big dollar item so far seems to be the new motor that will replace the existing one.
 While we haven't seen any motor failures that we know of, it will be too hard in an initial look to reuse the existing motor and I am looking to other power options.
 So like I said this is really too early to give a good cost estimate but a ball park guess would put it at about half the cost of a replacement mechanism from Honda which is currently $370 at the online discount places.
 Much more at a dealer.

 So what kind of interest is there in something like this.
 Should I pursue this further or do people think it costs too much and they would rather go with a stock replacement?
 Personally, I am going to be making at least one of these.
 If there is interest I will make a few extras for others once I work out the details provided it works out as planned.

-› See More: Gauging Interest: Replacement Drive System for ST1300 Windscreen Motor/gear/cables
+› Site Search for: Gauging Interest: Replacement Drive System for ST1300 Windscreen Motor/gear/cables